brussell36/Places.Solution/README.md

 ## Description

-_This Application will take dimensions and weight and give the user the volume of their parcel and the cost to ship._
+_This Application will ask a user about the places they have traveled to and let them create posts about the wonderful things they have experienced all around the world._

 ## Setup/Installation Requirements

-1. Clone this repository from GitHub https://github.com/brussell36/Parcel.Solution.git
+1. Clone this repository from GitHub https://github.com/brussell36/Places.Solution.git
 2. Open the downloaded directory in a text editor of your choice.
 (VSCode, Atom, etc.)
 3. Install [.Net Core](https://dotnet.microsoft.com/download/dotnet-core/2.2)
 4. To install the REPL dotnet script, run dotnet tool install -g dotnet-script in your terminal.